MSP360 Products

 Deploying the Agent

 That’s it.
-Now you are ready for your first backup to your Amazon S3 storage.
-If you have any further questions, feel free to contact our pre-sales team.
+You are now ready to start backing up to S3.
+If you have any further questions, please contact our pre-sales team.